johnhadaway/johnhadaway.github.io/_projects/2021-recentre-jyv.markdown

 external-url: https://spinunit.org
 external-url-name: SPIN Unit
 return_path: /projects
-on-site: no
-description: Helped organise a high-street community for the City of Jyväskylä.
-Analysed spatial data, facilitated an activation workshop, and built the community's website.
+description: "Analysed spatial data, facilitated a workshop, and built a website for the City of Jyväskylä."
 ---